Updated June 2021

 The Act defines “family violence” broadly.
 As one judge wrote,

-Harassing calls, emails or texts, and bullying, controlling behaviour were found to come within the definition of family violence in these cases:
+Harassing calls, emails or texts, and bullying, controlling behaviour may come within the definition of family violence.

 How have judges assessed the likelihood of family violence?